 Left Field has been going since 2002 and Billy Bragg is the curator.

 I know it is hard to leave the music but do try and come down for some of the debates.
 These areas are what makes Glastonbury more than any other festival.

 The Underground Piano Bar

 Yes, it really does exist.
 We know because we found it one year and actually got in.
 The Underground Piano Bar moves every year.
 Trying to find it within 900 acres is bloody hard.
 You literally have to crawl on your hands and knees to get in.
 Once in you will be treated to Michael Eavis having a sing.
-The photo above is when I met him there.
+The photo above is from when I met him there.

 Like all stages at Glastonbury, they have some amazing acts on this stage.
 Celebs have been known to grace the stage too.
 Once the capacity is met it is one in, one out so try to get there when it opens which was midnight when we went.

 This is the question I get asked the most.
 Here are some tips: